Rashiid-Dev/Credit-Cards-Website-Tests/README.md

 ## Test Demo Video
 [Video](https://drive.google.com/open?id=1O2r6mWrEE7SdgqAEz6B8fw3bcIyKYd0L)

 ## Refactoring
 Most of the project has been refactored.
-What is left in CreditCardWebAppShould.cs and CreditCardJavaScriptTests.cs will be refactored in a coming update.
+What is left in CreditCardWebAppShould.cs will be refactored in a coming update.